Florida Gambling Laws And Regulations For 2025

 Florida Lottery Gambling Laws

-Florida gambling laws allow players to enjoy the Florida Lotto and and interstate lotteries like the Powerball and Mega Millions.
+Florida state gambling laws allow players to enjoy the Florida Lotto and interstate lotteries like the Powerball and Mega Millions.
 Better yet, Florida online gambling now includes lottery games with online purchasing access, which means you can buy these tickets via any computer or mobile device.
 To play the many Florida lottery options, you must be 18 or older, and all the best international betting sites offer lottery amusements, as well.

-Florida Gambling Laws Summed Up
+Florida State Gambling Laws Summed Up

 Players must be at least 18 years old to play lottery games, poker or participate in pari-mutuel wagering.
 Players must be at least 21 years of age to play casino games or bet on sports.
 To enjoy any of these markets (and many more) online via offshore operators, the age to play in FL is 18-plus.